 Consulting specialists, on the other hand, will ensure you are not going to get into trouble with your fintech app.
 Trouble, in this case, could include fines, penalties, or ending up in court for breaking the law.

 Some of the most important questions you should answer during your research include.

-- What your app needs to achieve for the organization and your customers
+- What does your app need to achieve for the organization and your customers?

 Core Functionality Identification

 Identifying the core functionality of your fintech app helps you narrow down the specific features you need for your app.

 Besides, it reduces the time for the build-up process and app complexity hence your app will hit the market sooner.